rehamAbass/class3/class3/PITCHME.md

 + `private`: only from within the class.
 + default (package-private): from anywhere within the same package.
 + `protected`: like default, and from subclasses of other packages as well.

-Always prefer `private`, and use `protected` for allowing subclasses to access.
+  + best for allowing access to subclasses.

 ---?code=class3/src/Employee.java&lang=java